ckb-next/ckb-next/README.md

 **ckb-next** is an open-source driver for Corsair devices.
 It aims to bring the features of Corsair's proprietary iCUE software to Linux operating systems.
 This project is currently a work in progress, but it already supports much of the same functionality, including full RGB animations.
 More features are coming soon.
 Testing and bug reports are appreciated!

 ***Disclaimer:*** ckb-next is not an official Corsair product.
 It is not supported by, affiliated with, or endorsed by Corsair.
-It is licensed under the GNU General Public License (version 2) in the hope that it will be helpful, but with NO WARRANTY of any kind.
+It is licensed under the GNU General Public License (version 2) in the hope that it will be useful, WITHOUT ANY WARRANTY.
+See the
+GNU General Public License for more details.

 ## Supported Devices
 | | | |